robseb/Django2FPGAdemo/README.md

     from BoardInteraction.models import ADCSensorReading, ADCchannel

-    # For accessing the the Project settings
+    # For accessing the Project settings
     from django.conf import settings

     #